 When too many users are granted too many privileges to your business systems, your information becomes more vulnerable.

-You might recognize terms like “Denial of Service” Attack when thinking of these types of data breach.
+You might recognize terms like “Denial of Service” or DDOS Attack when thinking of these types of data breach.

 Keep admin privileges specific to a worker’s job function and remember, the less data users can access, the less likely it is to fall into the wrong hands.